-The NIE drafter held a number of meetings with DPMO analysts, both in RA and in JCSD; he received briefings from both groups and collected a considerable amount of data.
+(b)(3) NatSecAct (b)(3) NatSecAct The NIE drafter held a number of meetings with DPMO analysts, both in RA and in JCSD; he received briefings from both groups and collected a considerable amount of data.
 The meetings began in November 1997 and continued into February 1998, when the initial NIE draft was completed.
-During these sessions, the drafter encountered and had to deal with the commonly held perception within RA and the DPMO that JCSD may not have been abiding by applicable security procedures in providing classified information to the Joint Commission.
-The drafter experienced this problem first-hand.
-A JCSD analyst responsible for Vietnam matters insisted that he must report on meetings with the drafter to the Joint
+During these sessions, the drafter encountered and had to deal (b)(1)with (b)(3) NatSecAct the RA belief that JCSD could not be trusted to protect classified information (b)(1)(b)(3) NatSecAct The drafter experienced this JCSD analyst problem first-hand. insisted that he must report on meetings with the drafter to the commission The drafter disagreed, stating that he should not be sharing discussions

+-SECRET Dec

+OOD SECACT
-Commission.
-The drafter disagreed, stating that JCSD should not be sharing discussions and information with outside parties, particularly before the estimate was finished.
-The JCSD analyst indicated that he would figure out a way to discharge his obligations to the commission without compromising sensitive information.

-Examining the DO Files

-The Directorate of Operations (DO) is the CIA component responsible for maintaining records of all clandestine foreign intelligence and counterintelligence activities and operations conducted by the CIA involving human assets.
+Approved for Release: 2024/12/03 C06898860 (b)(3) (b)(3) NatSecAct NatSecAct before the estimate was finished.
+The analyst indicated that he would figure out a way to discharge his obligations to the commission without compromising sensitive information. (b)(3) NatSecA Examining the DO Files The DO is the CIA component responsible for maintaining records of all clandestine foreign intelligence and counterintelligence activities and operations conducted by the CIA involving human assets.
 In the early 1990s, in accordance with Executive Order 12812 ("Declassification and Release of Material Pertaining to Prisoners of War and Missing in Action," 22 July 1992) that ordered declassification of POW/MIA records, the DO conducted an unprecedented search of its files.
-It declassified and released most of the CIA holdings on POW/MIA issues in 1993.
-These documents were funneled through DPMO to the Library of Congress.

-A number of documents were not declassified for a variety of reasons.
-The NIE drafter told us that he had reviewed these documents. and the DO continued to provide him with reports collected since 1993.
-According to the DO officers and managers we interviewed, the NIE drafter had access to all DO reporting on the POW/MIA issue.
+It declassified and released (b)(1) (b)(3) N atS most of the CIA holdings on POW/MIA issues in 1993. ecAct (b)(3) NatSec These documents were funneled through DPMO to the Library of Congress. (b)(1) (b)(3) NatSecAct documents were not declassified for a variety of reasons, The NIE drafter told us that he had reviewed these holdings, but that only a few documents were relevant to the estimate.
+The DO continued to provide to the drafter reports that had been collected since 1993 (b)(1) According to the DO NatSecAct officers and managers we interviewed, the NIE drafter had access to all DO reporting on the POW/MIA issue.
 The drafter told us that he is confident he had access to all these documents.
 We reviewed the available material as well as the material in the drafter's possession at the time the estimate was drafted.
-We believe that the drafter did have access to the relevant DO documentation.

-Other Contributors of Data

-In the course of his research, the drafter visited organizations within the Office of the Secretary of Defense, DIA, DPMO, INR, and NSA and interviewed key officials associated with and knowledgeable of POW/MIA affairs.
-He also traveled to Hawaii and Southeast Asia, where he held discussions with U.S. officials.
+We believe that the drafter did have access to the relevant DO documentation. (b)(3) NatSec Other Contributors of Data Act In the course of his research, the drafter visited organizations within the Office of the Secretary of Defense, DIA, DPMO, INR, and NSA and interviewed key officials associated with and knowledgeable of

+0(1) 1351A

+POW/MIA affairs.
+He al so traveled to Hawaii and Southeast Asia, where

+he held discussions with

+U.S. officials